Explosive: Classification

+By energy source

 Chemical

-An explosion is a type of spontaneous chemical reaction that, once initiated, is driven by both a large exothermic change (great release of heat) and a large positive entropy change (great quantities of gases are released) in going from reactants to products, thereby constituting a thermodynamically favorable process in addition to one that propagates very rapidly.
+An explosion is a type of spontaneous chemical reaction that, once initiated, is driven by both a large exothermic change and a large positive entropy change in going from reactants to products, thereby constituting a thermodynamically favorable process that propagates very rapidly.
 Thus, explosives are substances that contain a large amount of energy stored in chemical bonds.
-The energetic stability of the gaseous products and hence their generation comes from the formation of strongly bonded species like carbon monoxide, carbon dioxide, and (di)nitrogen, which contain strong double and triple bonds having bond strengths of nearly 1 MJ/mole.
-Consequently, most commercial explosives are organic compounds containing -NO2, -ONO2 and -NHNO2 groups that, when detonated, release gases like the aforementioned (e.g., nitroglycerin, TNT, HMX, PETN, nitrocellulose).
+The energetic stability of the gaseous products, and hence their generation, comes from the formation of strongly bonded species like carbon monoxide, carbon dioxide, and nitrogen gas, which contain strong double and triple bonds having bond strengths of nearly 1 MJ/mole.
+Consequently, most commercial explosives are organic compounds containing –NO2, –ONO2, and –NHNO2 groups that, when detonated, release gases like the aforementioned (e.g., nitroglycerin, TNT, octogen (HMX), PETN, nitrocellulose).

-An explosive is classified as a low or high explosive according to its rate of combustion: low explosives burn rapidly (or deflagrate), while high explosives detonate.
-While these definitions are distinct, the problem of precisely measuring rapid decomposition makes practical classification of explosives difficult.

-Traditional explosives mechanics is based on the shock-sensitive rapid oxidation of carbon and hydrogen to carbon dioxide, carbon monoxide and water in the form of steam.
+Traditional explosives mechanics are based on the shock-sensitive rapid oxidation of carbon and hydrogen to carbon dioxide, carbon monoxide, and water in the form of steam.
 Nitrates typically provide the required oxygen to burn the carbon and hydrogen fuel.
-High explosives tend to have the oxygen, carbon and hydrogen contained in one organic molecule, and less sensitive explosives like ANFO are combinations of fuel (carbon and hydrogen fuel oil) and ammonium nitrate.
 A sensitizer such as powdered aluminum may be added to an explosive to increase the energy of the detonation.
 Once detonated, the nitrogen portion of the explosive formulation emerges as nitrogen gas and toxic nitric oxides.

-Decomposition

 The chemical decomposition of an explosive may take years, days, hours, or a fraction of a second.
 The slower processes of decomposition take place in storage and are of interest only from a stability standpoint.
 Of more interest are the other two rapid forms besides decomposition: deflagration and detonation.

-Deflagration

-In deflagration, decomposition of the explosive material is propagated by a flame front which moves slowly through the explosive material at speeds less than the speed of sound within the substance (which is usually higher than 340 m/s or 1240km/h in most liquid or solid materials) in contrast to detonation, which occurs at speeds greater than the speed of sound.
-Deflagration is a characteristic of low explosive material.

-Detonation

-This term is used to describe an explosive phenomenon whereby the decomposition is propagated by a shock wave traversing the explosive material at speeds greater than the speed of sound within the substance.
-The shock front is capable of passing through the high explosive material at supersonic speeds, typically thousands of metres per second.